 I’m not a marriage counselor and I can’t say whether a marriage is doomed.
 I understand how your wife feels and I can maybe try to provide a new perspective to help bridge the divide.

-I shared her feelings for many, many years.
+I felt the same way as your wife for many, many years.
 I didn’t entertain the idea of guns in our home with our three children.
 I didn’t let my kids play with toy guns.
 I felt that our society was too violent.
 I didn’t understand the purpose of anyone having a firearm; I didn’t live in the country or in a bad area of town.
-It wasn’t until after Hurricane Katrina, when I saw a modern American city debilitated overnight, when first responders were unable to (or didn’t) respond, and families were on their own that I realized my vulnerability.
+The idea of having a gun — any gun, whether a .380 or .45 — in our home seemed like an invitation to Death itself.

-After any natural disaster, it is easy to see how close our modern society is to chaos.
-There is an immediate and dramatic increase in violent crime and looting when a community’s 911 system is overburdened.
-This creates a palpable fear for those who rely on the police to protect them.
-On typical days with good weather, there is still political divisiveness and religious/cultural tensions that can be very scary.
-Mental health resources are lacking and some in our community are isolated and unstable.
+Amidst any disaster, it is easy to see how quickly civility turns to chaos.
+There is an immediate increase in violent crime and looting when a 911 system is overburdened.
+And even on days with good weather, there are still political divisiveness and religious/cultural tensions that can be very scary.
+Mental health resources are lacking and some people are isolated and unstable.
+Watch the news: any change in the status quo and there is a run on bread, milk, and ammo.

 This was my journey: